Upper Level Competency Review Music Studies

 (INSTEAD, SEE KRYSTYN JENSEN)

-REFLECTIVE POSITION STATEMENT (To be completed by ALL Major in Music Studies, BM students going through the review process for the first time in Spring 2018 and deferral students instructed to re-submit their statement after their Fall 2017 review.)
+REFLECTIVE POSITION STATEMENT (To be completed by ALL Major in Music Studies, BM students going through the review process for the first time in Fall 2018 and deferral students instructed to re-submit their statement after their Spring 2018 review.)

 500 to 750 word essay, typed (Times New Roman, 12 pt font), and double-spaced.